aws-samples/cfn101-workshop/content/intermediate/operations/drift-detection/index.md

 7. Select `Instance1`, then choose **View drift details**.
 8. The drift details show that the `UserData` property has been modified.
 The `UserData` property is stored using Base64 encoding, so the exact change you made is not obvious in the display.

-{{% notice note %}}
-You can use a tool to decode the Base64 text and see the shell script it represents.
+::alert[You can use a tool to decode the Base64 text and see the shell script it represents.
 For example, on Linux you can use the `base64` command line tool to process it as follows.
-Note that some implementations, for example macOS, use `-D` instead of `-d` as the option to the `base64` command.
+Note that some implementations, for example macOS, use `-D` instead of `-d` as the option to the `base64` command.]
-{{% /notice %}}

 For example, when you run the following command: